128technology/docs/docs/intro_installation_univ-iso.md

 3. Click **ASSOCIATE** when you have completed the required information.

 The Router will onboard itself to the Conductor.
-You must commit the configuration changes for the conductor to become active.
+You must commit the configuration changes from the SSR GUI.

 ### Initialize a Mist-Managed Router